Cervical cap: Types

 Several brands of caps were manufactured during the late 20th and early 21st centuries.
 They can be divided into two types: cavity rim caps, and other caps.
 Cavity rim caps adhere to the cervix, while other caps adhere to the vaginal walls around the cervix.
 However, the FemCap (the only cervical cap sold in the United States after 2008) adheres to both.

 The cavity rim caps are Prentif, made of latex, and the disposable cap Oves, made of silicone.
 There are four sizes of Prentif: 22, 25, 28, and 31 mm.
 There are three sizes of Oves: 26, 28, and 30 mm.
 Unique among cervical caps, it adheres to the cervix by surface tension, rather than by suction.

 The other devices are the latex Dumas and Vimule, and the silicone FemCap, Lea's Shield, and Shanghai Lily.
 There are five sizes of Dumas: 50, 55, 60, 65, and 75 mm.
 There are three sizes of Vimule: 42, 48, and 52 mm.
 There are three sizes of FemCap: 22, 26, and 30 mm.
 There are four sizes of Shanghai Lily: 54, 58, 62, and 66 mm.
 Lea's Shield is manufactured in a single size.
 Unlike the other caps, Lea's Shield has a one-way air valve that helps it seal to the vaginal walls.
 The valve also allows the passage of cervical mucus.
 FemCap does not have such a valve and as such can be used to collect cervical mucus to support the Billings method.
 Both Lea's Shield and FemCap have loops to assist in removal.

 Shanghai Lily is only available in China.
 As of 2008, many of the other devices are no longer being manufactured: Prentif, Vimule, and Dumas have been discontinued.
 Oves is only being sold as a conception cap, not as a birth control device.
 As of February 2009, FemCap was the only brand of cervical cap available in the United States.
 FemCap is also available in the UK via the NHS on prescription and is often distributed free from Family Planning Clinics depending on the health authority.

 Lea's Shield is only available as the German brand LEA contraceptivum.

 FemCap

 As of 2009, FemCap is the only brand available in the United States.
 A new FemCap performed poorly in a user acceptability study, suggesting that the modifications increased coital pain or discomfort among female users and their male sex partners, and that the modifications did not improve ease of use overall.
 However, FemCap users are still less likely to report such pain or discomfort than diaphragm users.

 Sponge covered cap

-A cap of the 1920'a had a sponge permanently attached to the outer surface of the cap to hold a liquid spermaticide such as vinegar.
+A cap of the 1920s had a sponge permanently attached to the outer surface of the cap to hold a liquid spermaticide such as vinegar.
 It was not as easy to clean the cap when removed, due to the sponge part.